Data Protection Notice for Speakers/Exhibitors/Sponsors According to the European General Data Protection Regulation (GDPR)

 TÜV Technische Überwachung Hessen GmbH

-2. Data sources and nature of the use of personal data
+2. Data sources and types of personal data processed

-Name, salutation, title, address, telephone number, fax number, email address, bank details, company (with tax number), department, position, attendance at an event, questions about an event, personal details of speakers (CV, qualification, contributions, interests).
+The personal data is: Name, salutation, title, address, telephone number, fax number, email address, account details, company (with VAT ID), department, position, event participation, event inquiries and correspondence regarding participation, feedback on individual events, personal details of speakers (CV, qualifications, contributions, interests).

 3. Purpose and legal basis for data processing

 Your personal data is processed in accordance with applicable data protection regulations, particularly the GDPR and the Federal Data Protection Act (BDSG).
 This is done specifically for the following purposes and based on the following legal bases:

 a) Due to your consent according to Art.
 6 Para.
 1 Sentence 1 lit. a GDPR